ConfSched/ConfSched/docs/install.md

 Next, you need to run composer update to grab all the dependencies.

 <code>composer update</code>

+Depending on your composer installation, you might need to use composer.phar instead:

+<code>composer.phar update</code>

 Download OpenConf at [http://www.openconf.com/download/](http://www.openconf.com/download/).
 Follow the installation instructions for OpenConf [here](http://www.openconf.com/documentation/install.php).